liuliu/dflat/docs/reference/SQLiteWorkspace.md

 Enable single-writer / multi-reader mode.
 This will execute transaction closures serially.
 If you supply a targetQueue, please make sure it is serial.
-It is safe for this serial queue to have lower priority such as .utility, because we can bump the priority based on where you call `performChanges`.
+It is safe for this serial queue to have lower priority such as `.utility`, because we can bump the priority based on where you call `performChanges`.